Employment Application

 8. exhibiting any behaviour that reflects poorly on the Agency;

-9. using, possessing and/or being under the influence of alcohol and illegal substances while on the job;
+9. using, possessing and/or being under the influence of alcohol and illegal substances while on

-10. being discourteous to clients, co-workers, health care professionals and members of the community-at-large;
+10. being discourteous to clients, co-workers, health care professionals and members of the

 11.possessing dangerous weapons or guns while on the job;